RayhanaAkterDev/crisis-vault/CSE-530219 » Software Engineering/01 » Software Engineering Paradigms/📘 018 » Write a short note on RAD software process mode.md

 # 🌼 RAD software process mode

-The **RAD (Rapid Application Development)** model is based on prototyping and iterative development with no specific planning involved.
-The process of writing the software itself involves the planning required for developing the product.
+Rapid Application Development (RAD) is a software process model that focuses on fast development and quick delivery of software.
+It is based on prototyping and iterative development, where different parts of the software are built and improved step by step.
+In RAD, there is no fixed planning phase —instead, planning happens as the software is being created.

-Rapid Application Development focuses on gathering customer requirements through workshops or focus groups, early testing of the prototypes by the customer using iterative concept, reuse of the existing prototypes (components), continuous integration and rapid delivery.
+User requirements are collected through workshops or focus groups, and early versions of the software (prototypes) are shown to users for feedback.
+Based on this feedback, changes are made quickly, and the product improves over time.
+RAD uses existing components when possible, which saves time and effort.
+Small teams work closely with users to make sure the final product meets their needs.
+This model works best when quick changes and strong user involvement are important.

 ### 🔄 **Phases of RAD Model**